jyellick/obc-docs/glossary.md

   Purpose: Backend application service that supports associated mobile and/or browser based applications.
   <p><p>
   Key Roles:<p>
-  1)	Manages end users and register them with membership service
+  1)	Manages end users and registers them with membership service
   <p>
-  2)	Initiates transactions requests, and sends the request to either a peer node or a validating node
+  2)	Initiates transactions requests, and sends the request to a node
   <p><p>
   Owned by: Solution Provider, Network Proprietor
 </td>